anki-code/xonsh-cheatsheet/README.md

 ### Xonsh has issues!
 Why xonsh?

-Compared to 15-20 year old shells, yeah, xonsh is a 5 year old youngster.
+Compared to 15-20-year-old shells, yeah, xonsh is a 5-year-old youngster.
 But we've used it over these 5 years day by day to solve our tasks with success and happiness :)

 # Thank you!

 Thank you for reading!
-This cheatsheet is the tip of the iceberg of the xonsh shell and you can find more in the [official documentation](https://xon.sh/contents.html#guides).
+This cheatsheet is just the tip of the iceberg of the xonsh shell; you can find more in the [official documentation](https://xon.sh/contents.html#guides).

 Also you can install the cheatsheet xontrib:
 ```python